-The roominghouse land use in the Zoning Code acts as a catch-all dwelling that allows occupancy to exceed the definition of family.
+The roominghouse land use in the Zoning Code acts as a catch-all residence that allows occupancy to exceed the definition of family.
 It includes structures that provide single-room occupancy to more than four unrelated individuals and rental arrangements by the room.
 In lower-density zoning districts, a roominghouse lot must have "a minimum lot area of five thousand (5,000) square feet plus one thousand (1,000) square feet for each guest room in excess of four (4) guest rooms."
 A change in the definition of family would require amending the number of unrelated individuals allowed in a dwelling before it is considered a roominghouse and could mildly affect lot size requirements.
+Additional proposed minor edits to this land use clarify that this is distinct from a dwelling unit, which is subject to the definition of family.